po1sigala/live/01-Class-Content/19-PWA/01-Activities/10-Stu_Webpack-Plugin/README.md

-# 📖 Implement webpack plugin at add CSS file to `.dist` folder
+# 📖 Implement webpack plugin to generate separate CSS file

 Work with a partner to implement the following user story: